Crib Mattress Size vs Twin Mattress Size: Measurement Comparison

 Fit questions usually center on how the mattress sits inside the crib frame.
 Descriptions commonly include edge spacing, corner spacing, and how easily the mattress shifts inside the frame.

-When extra space appears at the sides or corners, or when the mattress shifts with light pressure, that description points to a mismatch between the mattress category and the crib frame category.
+When extra space appears at the sides or corners, or when the mattress shifts with light pressure, that description points to a misalignment between the mattress dimensions and crib frame interior.
 These details usually lead back to the measured interior crib dimensions and the measured mattress dimensions as the comparison points.

 Did I buy right?
 Common “almost” situations I see